sdiehl/stephendiehl.com/posts/types.md

 3
 ```

-Haskell is the opposite of Python in that arguments are
+Evaluation in Haskell is quite different from Python in that arguments
-explicitly not tuples, they are functions which return functions
+are explicitly not tuples.
+Unless explictly indicated Haskell functions
-of a single argument.
-This is the motivation for that notation
+are curried functions each of a single argument.
-and the right associativity of the ``(->)`` operator.

-The standard library also defines two important functions for
+The standard library also defines two important functions for coercing
-coercing between single arguments of tuples and curried
+between single arguments of tuples and curried functions.
-functions.

 ```haskell
 curry :: ((a,b)->c) -> a->b->c